MWATelescope/mwa_hyperdrive/README.md

 - Run the compiled binary

-    `./target/release/mwa_hyperdrive -h`
+    `./target/release/hyperdrive -h`

     A number of subcommands should present themselves, and the help text for each command should clarify usage.

-    On the same system, the `mwa_hyperdrive` binary can be copied and used anywhere you like!
+    On the same system, the `hyperdrive` binary can be copied and used anywhere you like!

 ## Troubleshooting

-Run `mwa_hyperdrive` again, but this time with the debug build:
+Run `hyperdrive` again, but this time with the debug build:

     cargo build
-    ./target/debug/mwa_hyperdrive <your settings here>
+    ./target/debug/hyperdrive <your settings here>

 Report the version of the software used, your usage and the program output in a new GitHub issue.

+## FAQ
+- Naming convention

+    This project is called `mwa_hyperdrive` so that it cannot be confused with other projects involving the word `hyperdrive`, but the binary is called `hyperdrive` to help users' fingers.